aws/eks-anywhere-build-tooling/docs/development/packages/update-helm-charts.md

 ### Dealing with CRDs

 For packages that include CRDs as well as custom resources, the CRDs must be deployed before the rest of the resources.
 CRDs can't be included in the `templates` directory because the result is a single yaml file applied once.
-To overcome this issue, there is a `crds` directory which will be applied before anything else.
-The problem with this approach is that these are not templated.

-For consistency across packages, the recommendation is to create a chart under the `charts` directory and declare it as a dependency.
-That chart should be called `crds` and contain the custom resource definitions (no custom resources) created in the `templates` directory.

-**caveats** This also means that deleting a package deletes the CRDs and therefore the custom resources as well.
+To overcome this issue, CRDs must be defined in their own package under the `templates` directory.
+Once a CRDs package is ready, a dependency to that package can be declared in the package bundle definition.
+To add the dependency to the resulting bundle file, add `PACKAGE_DEPENDENCIES=X` to your package `Makefile` in build tooling.
+If both the CRDs and the actual chart are built from the same project, you'll have to use the same workaround as used in metallb which involves redefining the helm/build and helm/push targets.